 B. Have you had replacement windows, doors, patio doors or double glazing installed in your property?

-If you have answered yes, please answer the three questions below:

-(i) Were the replacements the same shape and

-type as the ones you replaced?

-(ii) Did this work involve any changes to the window or door openings?

-(iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):
+Yes If you have answered yes, please answer the three qu uestions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes (ii) Did this work involve any changes to the window or door openings?
+No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): New internal doors 2024

-2 new windows, livingroom and kitchen

-when moved in 2021